autowarefoundation/autoware.universe/docs/design/software_architecture/Vehicle/Vehicle.md

 Vehicle stack supports the following use cases.

 - Speed control with desired velocity or acceleration (for type A only)
+- Steering control with desired steering angle and/or steering angle velocity (for type A only)
-- Speed control with desired throttle and brake pedals (for type B only)
+- Speed control with desired actuation commands (for type B only)
-- Steering control with desired steering angle and/or steering angle velocity (for both)
+- Steering control with desired actuation commands (for type B only)
 - Shift control (for both)
 - Turn signal control (for both)